 What is the key difference between a translator and an interpreter?

 - The role of a translator is to transfer a written text from a source language to a target language; the latter should be the translator’s native or native-like language.

-- The role of the interpreter is to transfer oral speech from a source language to a target language, and, potentially, back.
+- On the other hand, the role of the interpreter is to transfer oral speech from a source language to a target language, and, potentially, back.

 A translator needs:

 - Excellent reading skills.
 The effective transfer of a message across languages hinges on perfect comprehension of the source language(s).

 - Excellent writing skills.
 The end-product in the target language(s) must sound natural, idiomatic, and be effective.